11 Of The Best Nature Jobs For Outdoor Enthusiasts

-Either way, both careers are a cool way to give back to the earth, while helping out your fellow humans, too.
+Either way, both nature jobs are a cool way to give back to the earth, while helping out your fellow humans, too.

-Interested in jobs working with animals?
+Interested in careers working with animals?
 Here's 5 wildlife-based careers that require no college degree.

 If volcanoes, rocks, and the mystery of the ocean floor fascinate you, then geology might be a possibility.
 Geologists study the materials that make up the earth, applying physics, chemistry, biology, and math to their work.